Christopher McBride

-Christopher John McBride (born 26 June 1999) is a Scottish cricketer.
+Personal life

+McBride was born on 26 June 1999 in Dumfries.
+He attended school in Carlisle, England, and later completed an economics degree at Oxford Brookes University.

+Domestic career

+While at school in England, McBride played representative junior cricket for Cumbria.
+He was accepted into Durham's academy and played in the Second XI Championship, also playing two matches for Oxford MCC Universities while attending university.
+In 2018 he spent a season in Australia playing in the Newcastle District Cricket Association in New South Wales.

+International career

 In June 2019, he was selected to represent Scotland A in their tour to Ireland to play the Ireland Wolves.
 He made his List A debut for Scotland A against the Ireland Wolves on 6 June 2019.
 He made his Twenty20 debut for Scotland A against the Ireland Wolves on 9 June 2019.

 In March 2022, he was named in Scotland's One Day International (ODI) squad for the 2022 Papua New Guinea Tri-Nation Series tournament.
 He made his ODI debut on 15 April 2022, for Scotland against Oman.